vanessaxuuan/tp/docs/DeveloperGuide.md

     Use case ends.

 **Extensions**
 * 1a.
-TA chooses instead to find students from a specific tutorial group.

-  Use case resumes at step 2.

-* 1a.
 The given index is invalid.
     * 1a1.
 TACH prompts the TA to type in a valid index.
       Step 1a1 is repeated until a valid index is entered.